Salvia blancoana

-Salvia blancoana is a prostrate perennial that is native to Spain and northwest Africa.
+Salvia blancoana is a flowering plant in the family Lamiaceae.
+It is a prostrate perennial that is native to Spain and northwest Africa.
 It has narrow blue-green leaves and pale violet-blue flowers.
-Due to its being highly variable in the wild, and because of similarities to Salvia candelabrum and Salvia lavandulifolia, it has often been confused with those two.
+Due to its being highly variable in the wild, and because of similarities to Salvia candelabrum and Salvia officinalis subsp. lavandulifolia (syn.
+S. lavandulifolia), it has often been confused with those two.
 Current opinion gives S. blancoana distinct species status, even while some botanists consider it a subspecies of its two close relatives.
-It differs from S. lavandulifolia and S. candelabrum in being prostrate, as opposed to merely low-growing.
-It also has whorls of 2–6, compared to 6–9 in S. lavandulifolia.
+It differs from S. officinalis subsp. lavandulifolia and S. candelabrum in being prostrate, as opposed to merely low-growing.
+It also has whorls of 2–6, compared to 6–9 in S. officinalis subsp. lavandulifolia.